Skip to Main Content

 There are spaces on levels 5, 3 and 2 that allow for quiet study.
 If you have trouble finding a suitable location, ask at our Circulation Desk for assistance.

-- Who will be able to use the Academic Success Center?
+- Who will be able to use the Student Success Center?

 The center will be open to all UAF students, including students here at the Troth Yedda campus, and students connecting online.